mgor/gevent-signalrclient/README.md

 from gevent.lock import Semaphore, DummySemaphore from gevent import sleep as gsleep

-from gevent_signalrclient.connection.builder import ConnectionBuilder from gevent_signalrclient.messages import ErrorMessage
+from geventsignalrclient.connection.builder import ConnectionBuilder from geventsignalrclient.messages import ErrorMessage

 from grizzly.users import RestApiUser from grizzly.auth import refresh_token, AAD